 In generating hexagrams, the software engine in I-Ching:App of Changes doesn't use the three-coin method popular in the west.
 It replicates the entire process of sorting 50 yarrow stalks again and again to derive each line: this maintains the statistical likelihood of a changing line precisely, which the coin method does not.
 I've released the sorting engine on GitHub as an open source code scrap if you're digitally inclined and want to peek at what's going on under the hood.

 I-Ching: The App of Changes is designed for simplicity.The interface consists of an input bar where you can ask your question, a bottom bar menu and a single yinyang button for generating lines.

-Icons on the bottom bar allow you to choose between a Coin Menu (if you prefer to cast with real coins or real stalks), the Journal where you can store and review your readings, a Library of all the hexagrams and their line texts, a Help button, a User Settings button, and the Review button.
+Icons on the bottom bar allow you to choose between a Coin Menu (if you prefer to cast with real coins or real stalks), the Journal where you can store and review your readings, a Library of all the hexagrams and their line texts, a Help button, a User Settings button, and the Gratitude button.